-For those with more time and stamina to spare, it is well worth to include Gokyo Lakes and Cho La Pass to Everest Base Camp for a Everest Circuit Trek.
+For those with more time and stamina to spare, it is well worth to include Gokyo Lakes, Cho La Pass and Everest Base Camp for a Everest Circuit Trek.
 This circular trek combines all the significant places in the Everest region into one trek.
 It covers the classic close-up views of Everest from Kalapathar, the exciting thrill of stepping foot on Everest Base Camp, the awesome experience to reach the world’s highest freshwater lakes - Gokyo Lakes, the rewarding ascent of Gokyo Ri (5357m) for a superb panoramic view of the Himalayas and the highlight of crossing a 5000m pass - Cho La Pass.

-The pristine blue and green Gokyo Lakes are one of the Himalayas' most magnificent sights.
+The pristine blue and green Gokyo Lakes is one of the Himalayas' most magnificent sight.
 They formed the world’s highest freshwater lake system at around 5000m.
 There are 6 main lakes, of which Thonak Lake is the largest.
 A trek to the lakes often include an ascent to Gokyo Ri (5357m) where the panoramic view of the Himalayas, including Mt Everest and the lakes can be seen.

 Cho La Pass

 Cho La Pass located at 5420m is the "bridge" between Gokyo Valley and Khumbu Valley.
 It connects the village of Dzongla (4830m) to the east and the village of Thagnak (4700m) to the west.
 Crossing the pass is a highlight, at the same time, one of the most physically demanding section of the Everest Circuit Trek.